Keyboard shortcuts

 }

-The block structure contains the identifier, storage limit, resident list, steward list, and message channels.
+The home structure contains the identifier, storage limit, configuration limits, participant list, moderator designation list with capabilities, and storage budget tracking.

-Block membership derives from possessing capability bundles, meeting entry requirements defined by policy, and allocating resident-specific storage.
-In v1, each user belongs to exactly one block.
+Home participation derives from possessing capability bundles, meeting entry requirements defined by policy, and allocating participant-specific storage.
+In v1, each user belongs to exactly one home.

-Joining a block follows a defined sequence.
+Joining a home follows a defined sequence.
 The authority requests capability.
-Block governance approves using local policy via Biscuit evaluation and consensus.
+Home governance approves using local policy via Biscuit evaluation and consensus.
 The authority accepts the capability bundle and allocates storage.
-Historical block messages sync from current residents.
+Historical home messages sync from current members.

-Stewards emerge via governance decisions in the block.
-Steward capability bundles include moderation, pin and unpin operations, and governance facilitation.
-Stewardship is auditable because capability issuance is visible via relational facts.
+Moderators are designated via governance decisions in the home.
+A moderator must also be a member.
+Moderator capability bundles include moderation, pin and unpin operations, and governance facilitation.
+Moderator designation is auditable because capability issuance is visible via relational facts.

 4. Neighborhood Architecture